C-Claus/BlenderScripts/tutorials/markdown/install_third_party_modules.md

 ## 3. Restart Blender

 Restart Blender, in the following script the URL https://nl.wikipedia.org/wiki/Lijst_van_baksteenformaten is used to parse data from wikipedia tables.
+This script uses the modules beautifulsoup and pandas to get one type of brick dimensions from wikipedia.

 ```python